laodar/tf_CapsNet/README.md

-# A simple tensorflow implementation for CapsNet
+# A tensorflow implementation for CapsNet

 # Network configuration